 Don't worry if you don't see all of the questions you created on the Page & Survey tab.
 Not all question types will be compatible with text surveys.
 Incompatible question types such as interactive map questions, ranking questions, and slider questions, etc. will automatically be disabled from the text version of the survey.

 Click New SMS Keyword to create a new keyword that will trigger your survey.

 3. Enable or disable questions

 Scroll down to the Default Questions section.
 Here you can choose to enable or disable specific questions on the text survey, as well as the web (live site) survey.
 The question will appear on both by default.

 SMS Only will send the question in the text survey, but exclude it from the web survey (even though it still appears on the Page & Survey tab.)

 Disable on SMS means the question will be excluded from the text survey, but will appear on the web survey.

 To do this, toggle the Disable on SMS switch on (indicated in green.)
 In the example below, this question is enabled for both the web and text survey.

 If your survey question doesn't make sense to ask via text, you may want to disable it.
-You could also Edit the question prompt*, or create a new, text-friendly version of the question, and then disabling it from the web version (live site) of the survey.
+You could also click Edit prompt to edit the question prompt*, or create a new, text-friendly version of the question, and then disable it from the web version (live site) of the survey.